1970s: Rail

 British Rail introduced high-speed trains on InterCity services.
 The trains consisted of British Rail Class 43 diesel-electric locomotives at either end with British Rail Mark 3 carriages.
 The trains were built in the United Kingdom by British Rail Engineering Limited.
 The high speed trains ran at 125 mph speeding up journeys between towns and cities and is still known as the InterCity 125.

 Amtrak was formed in the United States in 1971, assuming responsibility for inter-city passenger operations throughout the country.
-In 1976, Conrail was formed to take over assets of six bankrupt freight railroads in the northeastern US.
+In 1976, Conrail was formed to take over the assets of six bankrupt freight railroads in the northeastern US.

 Automobiles

 The 1970s was an era of fuel price increases, rising insurance rates, safety concerns, and emissions controls.
 The 1973 oil crisis caused a move towards smaller, fuel-efficient vehicles.
 Attempts were made to produce electric cars, but they were largely unsuccessful.
 In the United States, imported cars became a significant factor for the first time, and several domestic-built subcompact models entered the market.
 American-made cars such as the "quirky" AMC Gremlin, the jelly bean shaped AMC Pacer, and Pontiac Firebird's powerful Trans Am "sum up" the decade.
 Muscle cars and convertible models faded from favor during the early-1970s.
 It was believed that the 1976 Cadillac Eldorado would be the last American-built convertible; ending the open body style that once dominated the auto industry.

 Cars in the U.S. from the early 1970s are noted more for their power than their styling, but they even lost their power by Malaise era of the late-1970s.
 Styling on American cars became progressively more boxy and rectilinear during the 1970s, with coupes being the most popular body style.
 Wood paneling and shag carpets dominated the interiors.
 Many automobiles began to lose their character and looked the same across brands and automakers, as well as featuring "luxury" enhancements such as vinyl roofs and opera windows.
 Only a few had "real personalities" such as the AMC Gremlin, which was America's first modern subcompact, and the AMC Pacer.
 "These two cars embody a sense of artful desperation that made them stand out from the crowd and epitomize at once the best and worst of the seventies."